-- (i) Application of Marginal Costing in Decision Making - (ii) Advantages of Standard Costing - (iii) Distinctive Features of Learning Curve Theory - (iv) Difference between Fixed and Flexible Budget (Any four points)
+- 5. Write short notes on any three out of the following: - (i) Application of Marginal Costing in Decision Making - (ii) Advantages of Standard Costing - (iii) Distinctive Features of Learning Curve Theory - (iv) Difference between Fixed and Flexible Budget (Any four points)

+Part - B

+(FINANCIAL MANAGEMENT)

-Part - B (FINANCIAL MANAGEMENT) (50 Marks) SECTION - III
+SECTION - III

-- 6. (a) Choose the correct answer from the given four alternatives (You may write only the Roman numeral and the alphabet chosen for your answer):
+- 6. (a) Choose the correct answer from the given four alternatives (You may write only the Roman numeral and the alphabet chosen for your answer): 1×6= 6

-1×6= 6

 - (i) Which of the following does not help to increase Current Ratio?

 - (A) Issue of Debentures to buy Stock

 - (B) Issue of Debentures to pay Creditors

 - (C) Sale of Investment to pay Creditors

 - (D) Avail Bank Overdraft to buy Machine

 - (ii) Which of the following is not considered while preparing cash budget?

 - (A) Accrual Principal.

 - (B) Difference in Capital and Revenue items.

 - (C) Conservation Principle.

 - (D) All of the above.

 - (iii) Cost of capital may be defined as:

 - (A) Weighted Average cost of all debts.

 - (B) Rate of Return expected by Equity Shareholders.

 - (C) Average IRR of the Projects of the firm.

 - (D) Minimum Rate of Return that the firm should earn.

 - (iv) At Indifference level of EBIT, different capitals have:

 - (A) same EBIT.

 - (B) same EPS.

 - (C) same PAT.

 - (D) same PBT.